-Her representation includes rezonings, preliminary subdivision plans, sketch plans, project plans, site plans, special exceptions and conditional uses, variances, zoning text amendments, master plans, annexations, vested rights, historic preservation issues, adequacy of public facilities, building and occupancy permits, impact fees, and water and sewer category changes.
+Her representation includes rezonings, preliminary subdivision plans, sketch plans, project plans, site plans, special exceptions and conditional uses, variances, zoning text amendments, master plans, legislative matters, annexations, vested rights, historic preservation issues, adequacy of public facilities, building and occupancy permits, impact fees, user fees, and water and sewer category changes.
 She has developed a special expertise in large, phased, mixed-use developments.

-She represents clients before various administrative bodies in Maryland at the state, county and municipal levels, and in appellate proceedings before Maryland Circuit Courts and Maryland’s Court of Special Appeals and Court of Appeals.
+She represents clients before various administrative bodies in Maryland at the state, county and municipal levels, and in appellate proceedings before Maryland Circuit Courts and Maryland Courts of Appeals.